BdClement/Tokenizer/README.md

 I chose to use Alchemy, a blockchain node provider that simplifies access to various blockchain networks.

 Alchemy handles node infrastructure, allowing developers to focus on building DApps without managing their own nodes.
+It handles a lot of networks including BSCTestnet.

 In this project, I configured the Truffle settings (truffle-config.js) to use the Alchemy RPC endpoint for the BNB Smart Chain Testnet.